andreas-wagner-dev/object-oriented-learning-journey/blog/002_packaging_like_a_pro.md

-# **Packaging like a “Pro...”**
+# **📦Packaging like a “Pro...” 🤹‍♀️**

-“with 3 golden Rules…”
+“with 3 🎇 golden Rules…”

 1. Packages should never depend on sub-packages.
 2. Sub-packages should not introduce new concepts, just more details.
 3. Packages should reflect business-concepts, not technical ones.

-“… so that your Code tells a Customer Story”
+“… so that your Code tells a Customer 🗺 Story”

 **Guter Code** ist nicht nur fehlerfrei, sondern auch wartbar, wiederverwendbar und vor **allem leicht verständlich**.
 --> Der **Schlüssel** dazu liegt in einer domänenorientierten Paketstruktur, die den Prinzipien des **objektorientierten Paket-Designs** (OOPD) folgt.